 20. Stand-up: A form of comedy delivery in which a comic entertains an audience with jokes and humorous stories.
 A stand-up comedian may employ one or more of the types of humor described here.

-8 Responses to “20 Types and Forms of Humor”
+14 thoughts on “20 Types and Forms of Humor”

 Ecdysiastic? (see Burlesque – No. 3, above)

 That’s a new one on me.
 MW Dictionary has noun form, only!

 Excellent and timely article.
 I just completed an humorous anecdotal essay (I rarely write humor [intentionally, anyway]) but this was a special occasion.
 Due to that essay this list came in very handy.

 I couldn’t write or tell a joke if my life depended upon it, but I love to write humorously.
 This article provides great descriptions of basic humor.
 Thanks.

 Concise and precise.
 I got acquainted with humour and its different types that were so advantageous for my thesis.
 I do appreciate it!

 Great summary.
 4 responses to 20 types of humor.
 That is a bit ironic.